JonathanWilbur/mueller-report/volume1.md

 elections, secretaries of state, and U.S. companies that supplied software and other technology related to the administration of U.S. elections.
 114

-beginning in mid-March 2016, Unit 26165 had primary responsibility for hacking the DCCC and DNC, as well as email accounts of individuals affiliated with the Clinton campaign: 115
+Beginning in mid-March 2016, Unit 26165 had primary responsibility for hacking the DCCC and DNC, as well as email accounts of individuals affiliated with the Clinton campaign: 115

 - Unit 26165 used **\[ REDACTED: Investigative Technique \]** to learn about